The Mythical Farm of Legend

-Since I first got together with Josh, I have heard stories of the farm which has been in his family for generations (or at least, his grandparents ran it, and it's now owned and operated by his uncles and their family).
-It has a name but is just referred to "The Farm".
+Since I first got together with JJ, I have heard stories of the farm which has been in his family for generations (or at least, his grandparents ran it, and it’s now owned and operated by his uncles and their family).
+It has a name but is just referred to “The Farm”.

 Recently, I found out that the place isn’t a collective hallucination.